haraphat01/javascript_capstone/README.md

 ### Setup

-Clone this repo with <code>git@github.com:Azeem838/suriva-noroc-rpg.git</code>
+Clone this repo with <code>git@github.com:haraphat01/javascript.git</code>

 ### Usage - Follow these

 1. <code>cd</code> into the project directory
 2. run <code>npm install</code>
 4. Navigate to [localhost:8000](http://localhost:8000) in your browser.
-5. Enjoy :smiley:
+5. Enjoy the game

 <!-- BUILD WITH -->